atony4yh/MewgenicsBreedingManager/README.md

 - Sexuality / gayness is not fully mapped yet
 - Ability / mutation text quality depends on available game data
 - Inbreeding and family analysis are good enough to use, but should still be treated as save-research features rather than absolute ground truth

+## Changelog

+1.7.0 lots of new features. perfect 7 planner. added a filter for exceptional cats and for donation candidates. performance optimization. lots of suggestions from [Daedmano](https://www.nexusmods.com/profile/Deadmano).
+1.6.0 fixed mutations and a few other bugs. thanks to [byronaltice](https://github.com/frankieg33/MewgenicsBreedingManager/pull/32).
+1.5.0 tagged cats in game are now taken into account, which should fix gender going forward.
+1.4.0 added an override ability for gender
+1.3.1 added a blacklist to the room optimization view 1.3.0 added detail to the room optimizer
+1.2.0 added a room optimizer thanks to [ICaxapI](https://github.com/ICaxapI) 1.1.0 updated the gender logic thanks to [heartskingu](https://github.com/frankieg33/MewgenicsBreedingManager/pull/1)

 ## Credits